alexott/databricks-nutter-repos-demo/README.md

 * Save the pipeline

 After all of this done, the release pipeline will be automatically executed on every successful build in the `releases` branch.

+# FAQ & Troubleshooting

+## I'm getting "Can’t find repo ID for /Repos/..." when trying to update a repo

+This often happens when you're trying to use `databricks repos update` for workspace that have IP Access Lists enabled.
+The error message is a misleading, and will be fixed by [this pull request](https://github.com/databricks/databricks-cli/pull/428).

+## How can I perform Repos operations using the service principal?

+To perform operations on Repos (update, etc.) we need to associate a Git token with identity that performs that operation.
+But as of right now (February 2022nd), we can setup Git token only UI, and there is no official REST API for that.
+So, until the REST API is implemented, it's not possible to use service principals for operations on Repos.